 Monday, October 7, 2013

-Best Little Museum in Chicago
+Best Little Museum in Chicago: Ancient History

 If you love ancient history, archaeology, and anything to do with Mesopotamia, (and you happen to be in Chicago), this museum is well worth the sweat and blood to find a parking spot!
 Actual walls and ancient artifacts from as far as Egypt, Israel, and Babylon.
 A very impressive feat in transporting 40 ton sculptures across the ocean!